AirMettle/AirTree/docs/install.md

 ## Where Build Output Goes

-The build directory is isolated per compiler / version / build-type:
+The build directory is isolated per compiler / version / build-type / sanitizer:

 ```
-cmake-build-<compiler>-<version>-<buildtype>[-<sanitizer>]
+cmake-build-<compiler>-<version>-<buildtype>-<sanitizer>
 ```

-For example, on Ubuntu 22.04 / x86_64 / gcc-11 / RelWithDebInfo with no
+The sanitizer suffix is always present; the no-sanitizer build is spelled `-nosan`.
+For example, on Ubuntu 22.04 / x86_64 / gcc-11 / RelWithDebInfo with no sanitizer: `cmake-build-gnu-11-RelWithDebInfo-nosan`.
-sanitizer: `cmake-build-gnu-11-RelWithDebInfo-nosan`.

 Third-party C++ dependencies are cached in: